Friday, May 16, 2025

 Apply EBS January 2025 CPU patches

 The first and important step in applying EBS CPU patches is to identify which patches are required for each EBS components.
-After step 1 below, the patching process is the same for different CPU releases.
-I used my shell scripts to perform two steps for January 2025 CPU, which make the process much easier and quicker.
+After step 1 below, the patching steps are the same for recent CPU releases.
+I used my shell scripts to perform two key steps for January 2025 CPU, which make the patching process much quicker and more consistent across nodes and instances.
+Posts for previous CPU patchings, such as October 2024 CPU Patches, have more details.

 1. Download patch files.

 Oracle E-Business Suite Release 12.2 Critical Patch Update Availability Document (January 2025) (Doc ID 3061170.1) is the document for applying January 2025 CPU patches.
 Run checkers and read the CPU document to decide which patches are required.
 Then, download and save them to a shared location /path/to/Jan2025_CPU that will be used for all nodes and different instances (Dev, QA and Prod, etc).
-This folder has 9 sub-folders for different purposes:
+This folder is organized to 10 sub-folders for different components:

 $ cd /path/to/Jan2025_CPU